IC 4 - Spiral Galaxy in Pegasus

-IC 4 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 4 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 4 - Spiral Galaxy in Pegasus is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 4 - Spiral Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 4

 Celestial coordinates for the J2000 equinox of IC 4 are provided in the following table: